 3. Byline Bank

-It's both an SBA Preferred Lender and one of the country's busiest SBA 7(a) loan providers.
-If you need supplies, real estate finance, or a line of credit, it also offers SBA 504 loans and CAPLines.
+- SBA 504 loans and CAPLines.
+If you need a line of credit, real estate financing, or supplies, Byline Bank also offers SBA 504 loans and CAPLines.

 Type of Financing

 Illinois Bank & Trust

 It varies depending on the loan amount